rujikat/test/README.md

 # test
-I will be git pro
+I will be git pro.